aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/qe.rst

      The `details` view of a specific node of type ``BandsData``.

-In this case we can see that the Explore Section has available a useful bands visualizer for nodes of type ``BandsData``.
+We can see that the Explore Section can visualise the band structure stored in a ``BandsData`` node.
-It also contains (as it does for all type of nodes) the `AiiDA Provenance Browser` on its right.
+It also shows (as it does for all types of nodes) the `AiiDA Provenance Browser` on its right.
-This tool allows us to easily explore the connections between nodes more information about, for example, how these results were obtained.
+This tool allows us to easily explore the connections between nodes and understand, for example, how these results were obtained.
-In effect, we can identify the ``CalcJob`` node that produced this result (red square with the link labeled ``output_band``) and click on it.
+For example, go to the ``CalcJob`` node that produced the band structure by finding the red square with the incoming link labeled ``output_band`` and clicking on it.
-This will immediately redirect us to the `details` page for that ``CalcJob`` node:
+This will redirect us to the `details` page for that ``CalcJob`` node:

    .. figure:: include/screenshots/explore_03.png
      :width: 100%

      The `details` view of the ``CalcJob`` node that created the original ``BandsData`` node.

-You can check out here the details of the calculation, the actual input and output files, the `Node metadata` and `Job information` dropdown menus, etc.
+You can check out here the details of the calculation, such as the input and output files, the `Node metadata` and `Job information` dropdown menus, etc.
-You may also want to know to which crystal structure does its generated band structure corresponds to.
+You may also want to know for which crystal structure the band structure was calculated.
 Although this information can also be found inside the input files, we will look for it directly in the input nodes, again by using the `AiiDA Provenance Browser`.
-This time we will look for the ``StructureData`` node (green circle) that has an outgoing link (so, the arrow points from the ``data`` node to the central current ``process`` node) with the label `structure`.
+This time we will look for the ``StructureData`` node (green circle) that has an outgoing link (so, the arrow points from the ``data`` node to the central current ``process`` node) with the label `structure` and click on it:
-We will finally click in that node.

    .. figure:: include/screenshots/explore_04.png
      :width: 100%